FAQ

 But the biggest tip I have is to be succinct.
 Don’t tell us that you look terrible, but here’s why you’re recording anyway.
 Don’t give us a lengthy backstory before diving into the meat of your topic.
 GET TO THE POINT.
 You have maybe 3 seconds to hook someone before they scroll to the next video.
 How will you use it?

 Unfortunately, I don’t have the time to explore everyone’s videos and offer feedback.
-I recommend you follow my TikTok and analyze the promotional videos I use.
-You can watch this video for suggestions on how to market your book.
+I recommend you follow me on TikTok and Instagram and analyze the promotional videos I use.

-BookTok influencers make an author’s world go ’round.
-I literally would be nowhere without influencers picking up my novel and waving it on social media.
+Influencers, booksellers, and librarians make an author’s world go ’round.
+I literally would be nowhere without them picking up my novel and waving it on social media or in their stores / libraries.
 My print sales are consistently higher than my ebook sales, which is highly abnormal for indie authors.
 I can literally pinpoint a correlation between a promotional video and my sales.
 There’s a reason BookTok tables take center stage in nearly every bookstore these days!

-I literally cannot thank influencers enough for what they do.
+I literally cannot thank these folks enough for what they do.
 They’re amazing.

 This goes back to that community I was talking about earlier.
-I try to help influencers however I can.
+I try to help influencers, booksellers, and librarians however I can.
 Most of them just want engagement, followers, and books, so I promote them whenever possible, duet their videos, and set aside hundreds of ARCs just for them.
 Without their help, I’d be nowhere.

 I joined TikTok in February 2022 on the advice of my graduate marketing professor–a man who works very high up in the acquisition department of Disney’s press.
 He emphasized that TikTok is tossing publishing on its head, and advised us all to join.

 I spent a few months scrolling, then decided to start building a following in earnest.
 From about June 2022, I set a schedule to post at least once a day.
 I had a modest following of about 3,000 followers when I published Can’t Spell Treason Without Tea in September 2022.
 After that, I climbed to 6,000 by December.
 My first video went viral with 2.1 million views around Christmas 2022, and nearly doubled my followers in the coming weeks.
-Since then, it’s been growing steadily.
+I spent 2023 posting at least once a day, and now I’m finally able to cut back in 2024 on original videos.

 It’s a long ride, but it’s definitely possible if you create solid, engaging content.

-Regretfully, this is a side of TikTok I’m unfamiliar with.
+Regretfully, this is a side of visual social media that I’m unfamiliar with.
 There are a few accounts I’ve stumbled on with people who don’t show their faces, either by framing them out of the shot or using a unique mask.
 But it seems like a lot of effort, and it’s not something I was interested in pursuing.

 I’m sure it’s possible to become viral and successful without showing your face.
 I just don’t have any tips on it, since all of my experience has relied on presenting my truest self and letting people get to know me.
 If you can find a way to meld the two, let me know!